Azure/azure-cosmos-dotnet-v2/samples/code-samples/ChangeFeedProcessor/Readme.md

-If you are using Change FeedProcessor library earlier than 2 then please take a look at the code commit on https://github.com/Azure/azure-documentdb-dotnet/tree/125976b573d3d87f9e5f3f518cc0161dc4d15045/samples/code-samples/ChangeFeedProcessor
+If you are using Change FeedProcessor library earlier than version 2 then please take a look at the code commit on https://github.com/Azure/azure-documentdb-dotnet/tree/125976b573d3d87f9e5f3f518cc0161dc4d15045/samples/code-samples/ChangeFeedProcessor